 The Lift Station Control Panel (LSCP) is a programmable logic-type controller (PLC) manufactured by Yukon and Associates.
-Wet well level transmitters in the wet well are connected to the LSCP.
+The wet well level transmitters are connected to the LSCP.

 The LSCP detects the wet well level from the level transmitters.
-The LSCP provides the following control: lift pump control, sump pump control, intrusion detection and alarm.
+The LSCP provides the following control: lift pump control, sump pump control, and intrusion detection and alarm.